-Acorn peperomia is the perfect tiny plant for the smaller corners of your house.
+Acorn peperomia of the Piperaceae family is the perfect tiny plant for the smaller corners of your house.
 You have the option to either grow it in a pot or put it in cute-sized hanging baskets like a trailing jade plant.

 - What Is Acorn Peperomia?